sorynnn/PredictiveAnalytics_HotelData/README.md

 # Predictive Analytics HotelData
-Predictive Analytics project utilizing parallel processing to perform XGBoost.
+Predictive Analytics project utilizing parallel processing to perform XGBoost, Random Forest, and Logistic Regression using LASSO.
 Preformed in R.

 Warning: Even with parallel processing, a computer with 8 cores will still require overnight runtimes.